Home » Halloween in Plymouth 2022: What’s on in and around the city for kids

 Pumpkin Picking at Pips Pick Your Own

 If you fancy picking your own pumpkin this Halloween, owners at Pips Pick Your Own in Yealmpton have opened their fields early again.
-You can go and pick your pumpkins from Saturday October 2 and every day from 10am to 5pm.
-And it’s a good idea to be quick.
-The event was so popular last year that all the pumpkins had been snapped up way before Halloween.
+You can go and pick your pumpkins from October 1 and every day from 10am to 5pm.
+And it’s a good idea to be quick – this event is super popular and in the past all the pumpkins have been snapped up way before Halloween.
+And on Friday October 6, they are open until 9pm for you to pick your pumpkin by torchlight!
+Don your Halloween fancy dress and have a spooky time.
+There will also be a food truck there so why not make an evening of it?

-You can also pick your own pumpkins at Strawberry Fields, Lifton’s Pumpkin Fest 2022.
-It will be held on October 8/9, 15/16 and October 24-30.
-It will include family fun activities from pumpkin picking and carving, a mystical magic show and a haunted maize maze.
-This year you need to book a slot, which is great as it gets totally manic.
+You can also pick your own pumpkins at Strawberry Fields, Lifton’s Pumpkin Fest 2023.
+It will be held on October 7/8, 14/15 and October 21-29.
+It will include family fun activities from pumpkin picking and carving, a mesmerising magic show and a pirate maize maze.
+This year you need to book a slot again, which is great as it has been totally manic in the past.
 Buy your tickets beforehand here.
 And if you’re not a Devon local, find out where your nearest pumpkin patch is in this ultimate UK pumpkin picking guide.

 Twin boys aged 3 wearing navy blue hoodies sitting in a wheelbarrow at a halloween pumpkin patch and laughin